Breast Pump Comparison: Spectra S2 vs Medela PISA

 - Massage your breasts to help express all the milk.
-Check out this helpful guide for detailed instructions.

 - Drink more fluids.
 Try to drink a glass of water before pumping and another glass while you pump.
 I love having this water bottle around to make sure I always have plenty to drink.

 - Don’t look at how much milk you’ve pumped while you pump.
 Cover up your bottles with socks or drape a scarf or something over them

 - Personally, I have a manual pump as a backup as well.
 Just in case the power goes out, or I’m traveling with no place to plug my pump in.
 I love this Lansinoh manual pump, and it is very affordable.
 It’s quiet, comfortable, and even has a letdown and expression mode.

 - I like to use disposable nursing pads to protect against any leaks.
 On Amazon, I set them up to auto-deliver every few weeks so I never run out!
 I’d hate to have milk leaking through my shirt at work if I’m a little late for a pumping session!
 Some women prefer reusable, washable nursing pads, like these ones by Bamboobies.

 - I use the rule of four for remembering how long breast milk can be stored: 4 hours at room temperature, 4 days in the fridge, and 4 months in the freezer.
 The CDC’s guidelines are more specific, but these are a good rule of thumb!

 Add a breast pump and/ or accessories to your baby registry!

 Click here to add the Spectra S2 or Medela PISA to your Amazon baby shower registry!
 Even if you aren’t having a shower, Amazon will give you a discount on unpurchased baby-related items on your registry around 6 weeks before your due date!